CSI-George-Lopez/CSI-Java-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown is simpler version of Java and HTML and can be used for questions and classes like these.

 What is a java class and what is a java package?

- - Answer:
+ - Answer: A Java package is where you will keep all your java classes.
+A Java class is where you will write your code.

 Add some cool original code into HelloWorld.py!
 Impress me.

 What part of the instructions was incomplete or unclear?

- - Answer:
+ - Answer: No

 Type down any class notes below this sentence: